pangratz/netbeans-couchapp/README.md

 * init the submodule via **git submodule init**
 * checkout the latest submodule via **git submodule update**
 * execute **mvn install** to create the netbeans module, located in the **target** folder
+* NOTE: to successfully create the netbeans module, the tests are executed which implies that a CouchDB instance is running locally on port standard 5984